For the 2015-16 School Year:

 For the 2016-17 School Year:

-“Tales Afoot” will open in time for next summer library reading programs and continue to tour the nation throughout the 2016-17 school year.
-The stories are selected to highlight the summer reading program theme “Ready, Set, Read”.
+“Tales Afoot” will open in time for 2016 summer library reading programs and continue to tour the nation throughout the 2016-17 school year.
+The stories, all tales with an element of racing, are chosen to highlight the summer reading program theme “Ready, Set, Read”.